ScooloV/bbpedia/docs/core_rules.md

 More Inducements can be found in the various Blood Bowl supplements
 available:

-« 0-4 Temp Agency Cheerleaders - 20,000 gold
+* 0-4 Temp Agency Cheerleaders - 20,000 gold

 pieces each

-« 0-3 Part-time Assistant Coaches - 20,000 gold
+* 0-3 Part-time Assistant Coaches - 20,000 gold

 pieces each

-« 0-1 Weather Mage - 30,000 gold pieces
+* 0-1 Weather Mage - 30,000 gold pieces

-« 0-2 Bloodweiser Kegs - 50,000 gold pieces each
+* 0-2 Bloodweiser Kegs - 50,000 gold pieces each
-« 0-5 Special Plays - 100,000 gold pieces each
+* 0-5 Special Plays - 100,000 gold pieces each
-« 0-8 Extra Team Training - 100,000 gold pieces each
+* 0-8 Extra Team Training - 100,000 gold pieces each
-« 0-3 Bribes - 100,000 gold pieces each (50,000 gold
+* 0-3 Bribes - 100,000 gold pieces each (50,000 gold

 pieces for teams with the 'Bribery and Corruption' special rule)

-« 0-2 Wandering Apothecaries - 100,000 gold pieces each (not available
+* 0-2 Wandering Apothecaries - 100,000 gold pieces each (not available
   to teams that cannot hire an apothecary)

-« 0-1 Mortuary Assistant - 100,000 gold pieces (only
+* 0-1 Mortuary Assistant - 100,000 gold pieces (only

 available to teams with the 'Sylvanian Spotlight' special rule)

-« 0-1 Plague Doctor - 100,000 gold pieces (only available
+* 0-1 Plague Doctor - 100,000 gold pieces (only available

 to teams with the 'Favoured of Nurgle' special rule)

-« 0-1 Riotous Rookies - 100,000 gold pieces (only
+* 0-1 Riotous Rookies - 100,000 gold pieces (only

 available to teams with the 'Low Cost Linemen' special rule)

-« 0-1 Halflinng Master Chef - 300,000 gold pieces
+* 0-1 Halflinng Master Chef - 300,000 gold pieces
   (100,000 gold pieces for teams with the 'Halflinng Thimble

 Cup' special rule)

-« Unlimited Mercenary Players - price varies
+* Unlimited Mercenary Players - price varies

-« 0-2 Star Players - price varies
+* 0-2 Star Players - price varies
-« 0-2 (In)Famous Coaching Stafff - price varies
+* 0-2 (In)Famous Coaching Stafff - price varies
-« 0-1 Wizard - price varies
+* 0-1 Wizard - price varies
-« 0-1 Biased Referee - price varies
+* 0-1 Biased Referee - price varies

 **89**

 0-4 TEMP AGENCY CHEERLEADERS
-20,000 G0LD PIECES EACH, AVAILABLE T0 ANY TEAM Cheerleading isn't steady work and there are always young hopefuls looking for their big break, willing to bolster a depleted cheer squad on game day!
+20,000 GOLD PIECES EACH, AVAILABLE T0 ANY TEAM Cheerleading isn't steady work and there are always young hopefuls looking for their big break, willing to bolster a depleted cheer squad on game day!
 In addition to hiring cheerleaders as permanent Sideline Staff, any team